 New Relic for Python monitors your Python application to help you identify and solve performance issues.
-You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and to make data-driven business decisions.
-With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need for your app.
+You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and make data-driven business decisions.
+With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need from your app.

 New Relic for Python works with a wide variety of web frameworks and hosting mechanisms, including Django, Gunicorn, WSGI, CherryPy, uWSGI, and more.

 After you install the Python agent, it begins to collect data about your app.
 You can view the data as charts and tables in New Relic's user interface.

 - Get a high-level summary of your app with Overview page.

 - Create architectural maps of your app and its connections and dependencies, including databases and external services.

 - Install New Relic Infrastructure and view detailed server/host data for your app.